How I Cope with Migraines

 Silk hair scrunchies - Tension headaches from tight ponytails are very real, but when I don’t feel good, the last thing I want is hair in my face.
 These little silk scrunchies are not only great for your hair, but they keep all of your hair out of your face without any added pressure to your head.
 A little pricey, but absolutely worth it.

-Lightweight, dark sunglasses - Seems trivial, but I added this to the list more-so as a tip to keep a pair everywhere - your car, your purse, your gym bag, work bag, etc. I don’t deal too much with light sensitivity, but there are times when I am driving that the light hits right at my eyes and that can cause a migraine, so I like to always have some on hand, just in case.
+Lightweight, dark sunglasses - Seems trivial, but this helps me a lot whenever I feel a migraine coming on and I’m out of the house.
+I keep a pair everywhere - the car, purse, gym bag, work bag, etc. I don’t deal too much with light sensitivity, but there are times when I am driving that the light hits right at my eyes and that can cause a migraine, so I like to always have some on hand, just in case.

 Essential oil diffuser - I know essential oils can be controversial, and I’m sensitive to scents, so I don’t want anything strong when I have a migraine, but adding 1-2 drops (not 8-10, super mild) of peppermint does help soothe the brain-pounding feeling that can make me feel nauseous.